Dylan Walker: Playing at fullback, venturing into the forward pack adapting into a specialist utility and Manly’s best season finish in years (2021)

 Walker finished the season playing 20 games for Manly, and scoring 5 tries.
-Walker played at centre in the club's preliminary final loss against South Sydney.
+Walker played off the interchange bench in the club's preliminary final loss against South Sydney.

-Venturing into the forward pack, adapting into a specialist utility (2022)
+Continuing to develop into a specialist utility (2022)

 On 12 February, Walker played at centre in the Māori All Stars 16-10 victory in the 2022 All Stars Match.
 On 2 March, Walker signed a three-year deal to join the New Zealand Warriors starting in 2023.

-Coming off the interchange bench for majority of games during the season, Walker played as a hooker and also a lock, adding to his repertoire of positions Walker can play, fully developing into a specialist utility.
+Coming off the interchange bench for majority of games during the season, Walker played as a hooker and also a lock, fully developing into a specialist utility.
 Walker played a total of 19 games for Manly in the 2022 NRL season as the club finished 11th on the table and missed the finals.
 Walker's final game for Manly was a 21–20 loss to Canterbury in round 25 of the competition.

 New Zealand Warriors (2023–25)

 Return to career best form as a forward, and the ultimate utility (2023)

 Walker made his club debut for New Zealand in round 1 of the 2023 NRL season against Newcastle.

 Walker finished the 2023 NRL season playing in 24 games in his best season in many years.
-Walker’s veteran experience and his versatility and ability to play multiple positions (prop, hooker, second row, lock, centre, halfback, or five-eighth) helped guide the New Zealand Warriors to their first top 4 ladder finish since 2008.
+Walker's veteran experience and his versatility and ability to play multiple positions (prop, hooker, second row, lock, centre, halfback, or five-eighth) helped guide the New Zealand Warriors to their first top 4 ladder finish since 2008.

 Due to a calf injury to starting halfback Shaun Johnson before Week 1 of the Finals, Walker was shifted to five-eighth in the New Zealand Warriors’ 32-6 loss to Penrith.
 In Week 2, Walker came off the interchange bench and scored a try in the New Zealand Warriors’ victory against the Newcastle Knights.
 Walker played off the bench and put in a strong performance in the clubs preliminary final loss to the Brisbane Broncos.

 Walker made 19 appearances for the New Zealand Warriors in the 2024 NRL season which saw the club finish 13th on the table.

-Parramatta Eels (2025–)
+Parramatta Eels (2025–26)

 On 26 March the New Zealand Warriors announced Walker had been granted an early release from his contract to return home to Australia.
 Hours after the announcement, Parramatta announced that they had signed Walker for the rest of 2025 and the 2026 season.
 Walker made his club debut for Parramatta in their 23-22 golden point extra-time victory over St. George Illawarra.

 Walker played 20 matches for Parramatta in the 2025 NRL season as the club finished 11th on the table.

+Leeds Rhinos (2027-)

+On 6 July, Leeds Rhinos announced that they had signed Walker on a three-year deal starting in 2027.